 Host of 'From the Joshua Tree Inn'

 Taylor Steele & the Love Preachers are a five piece Americana band with a powerful woman singer/songwriter as its driving force.
-Based out of Effingham, IL, they perform a powerful blend of roots rock with soul, country, blues, funk, and jam influences.
-The group performs original music written by Taylor Steele, 22 year old rhythm guitarist and vocalist, along with their interpretations of music by their favorite artists.
+Based out of Effingham, IL, they perform a powerful blend of roots rock with soul, country, blues, and funk influences.
+The group performs original music written by Taylor Steele, 26 year old rhythm guitarist and vocalist, along with their interpretations of eclectic music by their favorite artists.

 Searching, the new album from Taylor Steele & the Love Preachers, brings it all together and tells Taylor’s story in musical and poetic fashion.
 The songs are listed on the album chronologically, starting with the song Jeremiah that she wrote when she was 13.
 The band traveled to Nashville, TN to record this record of ten Steele originals and one Jimmie Rodgers cover.
 They roped piano legend Catherine Marx into the project, which was recorded at County Q Productions and co-produced by Alison Prestwood.
 The result is an R&B inflected Americana album that sounds far beyond Taylor Steele’s 21 years.

 Taylor Steele started singing when she was a young girl, joining her family on stage singing old time country music, 60's/70's bar band blues, and classic rock.
 She has covered a lot of ground since then and has spent a lot of time developing her self taught finger picking style.
 Growing up, she would get lost in discovering and covering folk/rock, old country, and soul/blues artists including Bob Dylan, Van Morrison, The Band, Hank Williams Sr., Son House, Jimmie Rodgers, Neil Young, and Bonnie Raitt.
 This has informed Taylor’s songwriting and provided her with a wide range of excellent influences from which to draw.